Price Each £1695 | Price Pair £2895

 The Unique 440 uses Widex's new U-platform chip which processes sounds across 15 channels.
-Using "Sound Class Technology" the hearing aid classifies what kind of environment you are currently in out of a choice of nine possible and adjusts itself accordingly to maximise your ability to hear speech sounds clearly.
-The 440 has the most channels in the range and also has a "High Frequency Boost" feature that isn't available in the lower models to give additional clarity when needed.
+Using "Sound Class Technology" the hearing aid classifies what kind of environment you are currently in out of a choice of nine possible and adjusts itself accordingly to maximise your ability to hear speech sounds clear.
+The 440 has the most channels in the range and also has a "High-Frequency Boost" feature that isn't available in the lower models to give additional clarity when needed.

 Wind noise attenuation